Parler sues Amazon after pro-Trump site goes dark

 Parler has prided itself on having a hands-off approach to content moderation that relies on a volunteer jury system where users can vote to have posts removed if they are illegal or break site rules.

+But he struck a less optimistic tone in an interview on Fox News Sunday.

+“Every vendor from text message services to email providers to our lawyers all ditched us too on the same day,” Matze told host Maria Bartiromo, who has been a supporter of Parler’s.

-The company, which has positioned itself as a Twitter competitor, burst into the public spotlight last year amid conservative backlash against mainstream social media sites, especially as President Trump attacked Facebook and Twitter for what he said was censorship of his posts.
+Parler, which has positioned itself as a “free speech” Twitter competitor, burst into the public spotlight last year amid conservative backlash against mainstream social media sites, especially as President Trump attacked Facebook and Twitter for what he said was censorship of his posts.
 Twitter on Friday banned Trump permanently from the site, saying his posts could incite real world violence.

-The move enflamed right-wing anger directed at big tech companies.
+The move inflamed right-wing anger directed at big tech companies.
 In its lawsuit, Parler said it now has more than 12 million users and had expected to “add millions more this week given its growth the last few days and the growing voice of conservatives encouraging their Twitter followers to switch to Parler.”

 The company was launched by an investment from the billionaire Republican megadonor Rebekah Mercer, who with her father has helped bankroll Trump, the far-right site Breitbart News and Cambridge Analytica.
 Conservative commentator Dan Bongino is also an investor and frequent user of the site.